Dharm78/azuredevopslabs/labs/azuredevops/yaml/readme.md

 ### Prerequisites ###

 - This lab requires you to complete task 1 from the [prerequisite instructions](../prereq).
+- **If you are using different subscriptions for Azure resources and DevOps pipelines**, Please create a service connection by following the steps mentioned here https://sabirmohamed.com/how-to-create-a-service-connection-in-the-azure-devops/

 The following image will walk you through all the steps explained in this lab